nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-Generating classes (instead of interfaces) allows you to use **decorators** in combination with the schema first approach, which makes them extremely useful for validation purposes (read [more](/techniques/validation)).
-For example:
+Generating classes (instead of the default technique of generating interfaces) allows you to use declarative validation **decorators** in combination with the schema first approach, which is an extremely useful technique (read [more](/techniques/validation)).
+For example, you could add these `class-validator` decorators to the generated `CreatePostInput` class as shown below:

 ```typescript
 import { MinLength, MaxLength } from 'class-validator';